maqorbani/DCNU_Lighting/README.md

 # DCNU_Lighting
-Our paper's data set and code will be released after the publication of our paper.
+Currently, we are working on an application with a user-friendly UI to make this method available to architects, which will be released at this repository.
+However, in the meanwhile, you can access our code and dataset [here](https://github.com/maqorbani/Thesis).